 The problem is worsened by the curvature of the pop top and the handrail that makes guiding the lines through fairleads almost a necessity.
 Some owners run the lines on top of the pop top where there’s more space, but that’s not a good solution.

 For starters, it makes raising the pop top even more difficult due to its interference with the lines.
 Second, the pop top isn’t a very strong structure on which to mount the deck organizers and cleats.
-It’s held in place with the two loose-fitting, hand-tightened hatch dog bolts.
+It’s only held in place with the two loose-fitting, hand-tightened hatch dog bolts.

-One practical solutions is to keep the lines on the cabin roof but to remove the handrails to make more room for them.
+One practical solution is to keep the lines on the cabin roof but to remove the handrails to make more room for them.
 I’ve rigged Summer Dance this way and after several years, I haven’t missed the handrails.
 They’re generally too low to be very useful anyway.

 The first piece of hardware that you need to lead your halyards and other lines aft is a halyard plate under the mast step.
 A popular online Catalina parts retailer sells a mast step halyard plate that is the best choice for C-22s although Garhauer Marine sells universal models.

 A halyard plate has holes in its edges where you can attach blocks to turn the lines outboard from the mast toward deck organizers.
-It’s easy to install and requires no hole drilling.
+It’s easy to install and some require no hole drilling.
 Just unstep your mast, remove the mast step, and place the halyard plate under the mast step before you replace it.
 Be sure to seal around the roof penetrations here and under all hardware that you install with butyl tape or another premium sealant.

 Triple threat deck organizers